 The pupil premium is additional funding given to schools to help raise the attainment of disadvantaged pupils.

 The Harvey has a proud record of action taken to ensure that children from disadvantaged backgrounds gain fair access to the school.
-The proportion of pupils from disadvantaged backgrounds gaining entry to the school has increased by 5% over the last three years and the total number is significantly above the average for grammar schools.
+The proportion of pupils from disadvantaged backgrounds gaining entry to the school has increased in recent years and the total number is significantly above the average for grammar schools.
 This was highlighted in our 2016 Ofsted report which noted that “The headteacher and governors have been visionary in ensuring that this is a selective grammar school that serves the needs of all of its local community.
 Their redesign of the entrance exam has given all pupils a much fairer chance of gaining entry, regardless of background or circumstances.”

-The School publishes an annual report to parents on the use of pupil premium funding.
-Read the latest Pupil Premium report
+The School publishes a regularly-reviewed Pupil Premium Strategy Statement on the use of pupil premium funding.
+Read the Pupil Premium Strategy Statement